Bohemian Paradise Itinerary: Exploring Czechia’s Most Beautiful Rock Formations with a baby

 An entry fee is required to access the park (check the pricelist here), and beyond the entrance gate, diverse trails offer varied hiking opportunities.
 We recommend reviewing the trail options beforehand.

-Upon arrival, the official parking lot charges 350 Czech Crowns per day for a campervan (100 CZK for a car).
-It’s not possible to stay overnight and although we had to park alongside the road during a weekend in July and still incurred the high fee.
+Upon arrival, the official parking lot charges 500 Czech Crowns per day for a campervan (100 CZK for a car) and it is not possible to stay overnight.
+Although we had to park alongside the road during a weekend in July, we still incurred the high fee.
 However, both parking and entrance fees can be conveniently paid by card and the parking lot is conveniently situated next to the stunning rock formations, serving as an ideal starting point for your Prachov Rocks exploration.

-For an extended stay, consider securing a spot at the nearby campground, offering similar prices that also encompass an overnight stay amidst lush surroundings.
+For an extended stay, consider securing a spot at the nearby campground, offering similar prices that also encompass an overnight stay in beautiful surroundings.

 Travelling with kids